Skip to navigation Skip to content

 Permanent address change during claim processing

-A permanent address change may be actioned:
+A permanent address change can be updated:

-• during telephone claiming, or
+• during telephone claiming

 • in person at a Medicare Service Centre

 The claimant's address must remain updated in CDMS.
+See the Process page for more details.

 Payment times for Medicare benefits